coldworld22/odoo-whatsapp-integration/whatsapp_integration/README.md

 ## Compatibility
 - Odoo 17.0 (this branch).
 Use matching branches for other versions when publishing to the Odoo App Store.

+## Data & Privacy
+- Sends partner mobile numbers, template/text content, and optional PDFs to the WhatsApp Business Cloud API to deliver messages.
+- Enforces opt-in and E.164 validation before sending.
+- No activation keys; data stays in your Odoo database unless you export it.

 ## Requirements
 - WhatsApp Business Cloud API app.
 - Permanent access token with `whatsapp_business_messaging` scope.